vamseeachanta/teamresumes/cv/ss_resume.md

   - Developed a caculation for engineering physics based calculations.

 - Plate Buckling Calculation
-  - Developed a template library for engineering physics based calculations.
+  - Developed a calculation for engineering physics based calculations.